jakobtroidl/OpenVinoClassification/Readme.md

 - the all results (.csv files and annotated images) are now written to the folder `results`

-- in order to evaluate the performance numbers of a model on the CPU follow these steps:
+- to **evaluate performance numbers** of a model on the CPU follow these steps:
     - initilize OpenVino `source /opt/intel/openvino/bin/setupvars.sh`
     - call `./benchmark_app -i /home/jtroidl/OpenVINO_ClassificationService/data/boy.jpg -m /home/jtroidl/OpenVINO_ClassificationService/models/facedetection/FP16/face-detection-retail-0004.xml -d CPU`
     - if you want to evaluate the performance numbers on the NCS2 replace CPU by MYRIAD

+- to evaluate detection results todo